 Film Style

-1. Enhancing and amplifying Helena’s fantastical life story and the psychic phenomena that inhabited and surrounded her from a very early age.
+1. Allows us to reveal Helena’s fantastical life story and the psychic phenomena that inhabited and surrounded her all her life.

-By introducing these techniques early and by carefully and judiciously blending them with live action footage, we hope to achieve an enchanting cinematic vision that blurs the boundaries between what is considered “real” and the life of the mind and the spirit world.
+By introducing these techniques early and by judiciously blending them with live action footage, we hope to create an enchanting cinematic world that blurs the boundaries between what is “real”, the life of the mind, and the world of spirits.

 Possible Animation Styles